andrewhstead/stream-three-project/README.md

  view at different screen sizes and troubleshoot any problems which may occur.
 Testing the project was done by a mixture of automatic and manual methods.
 Automatic tests were written within the Django project to test the URLs and views, as well as testing validation for all the forms which are included on the site.
 In total, this testing covers 67% of all
-    the lines of code in the project.
+    the lines of code in the project and runs 152 automated tests.
 Further testing was done manually, using different browsers such as Firefox and difference operating systems in terms of using Android devices.
 The project was tested by navigating the links on the site and entering a variety of data into the forms, ensuring that the site navigation worked as intended and that the forms were accepted with correct inputs and rejected when wrong entries were made, such as passwords which did not match on registration.